Marlond25/VBA-cool-userform1/README.md

 Some of the code is in "Spanish". further in time I would realized that I could've just write everything in english :P

 Go to the code to see...
 The code :)
+Go to Captures to see...
+The captures :D